 James A. Baker (1989–1992)

-President Ronald Reagan appointed him chief of staff, a position Baker held from 1981 to 1985.
-During Reagan's second term as President, Baker was secretary of the treasury (1985-1988), serving as chairman of the President's Economic Policy Council.
-He resigned prior to the end of Reagan's second term to run the presidential campaign of Vice President George H. W. Bush.
+When President Ronald Reagan took office, he appointed Baker as his chief of staff, a position Baker held from 1981 to 1985.
+During Reagan's second term as President, Baker served as secretary of the treasury (1985-1988) and as chairman of the President's Economic Policy Council.
+Baker resigned prior to the end of Reagan's second term to run the successful presidential campaign of Vice President George H. W. Bush.